brandons209/Red-bot-Cogs/README.md

 - Shootouts in multiple channels!

+#### Suggestion
+Modifed from @saurichable.
+Adds a few features we needed.
+**Added Features**
+- Listing the final vote count when a suggestion is approved or denied
+- Added reasons for approved suggestions, since sometimes we accept a suggestion but we may modify it
+- Approved reasons are marked green, denied are marked red

 #### Smart React
 Auto react to messages based on keywords.
 Based off of [FlapJack's](https://github.com/flapjax/FlapJack-Cogs/) cog.
 Minor bug fixes and planned features, like using regex to parse messages.

+#### Warnings Custom
+Adds a few features that are needed for my server, modified from the built in warning cog.
+**Added Features**
+- Add context to warnings, if enabled.
+This allows adding some extra information after giving a warning.
+We had issues where warnings without context were hard to look back upon.
+Can send attachments too, included in modlog entry.
+- Shows dates for warnings for both users and mods, and also case number for mods when looking at a user's warnings.

 #### Welcome